Naruhito: Hobbies and interests

 He is interested in water policy and water conservation.
 In March 2003, in his capacity as honorary president of the Third World Water Forum, he delivered a speech at the forum's opening ceremony titled "Waterways Connecting Kyoto and Local Regions".
 Visiting Mexico in March 2006, he gave the keynote address at the opening ceremony for the Fourth World Water Forum, "Edo and Water Transport".
 And in December 2007, he gave a commemorative talk at the opening ceremony for the First Asia-Pacific Water Summit, "Humans and Water: From Japan to the Asia-Pacific Region".

 He plays the viola, having switched from the violin because he thought the latter "too much of a leader, too prominent" to suit his musical and personal tastes.
 He enjoys jogging, hiking, and mountaineering in his spare time.

-According to former Prime Minister Fumio Kishida, the Emperor and King Charles III's families share an "intimate relationship".